Meridian.ai

 Problem

-RCM teams logged into 20+ systems every week to manually build dashboards with stale data.
-By the time they spotted revenue leaks, it was too late to recover them.
+RCM teams were logging into more than 20 systems a week and manually stitching together dashboards from stale data.
+By the time they spotted a leak, it was usually too late to recover, and with margins under 1%, they couldn’t afford to miss anything.

 Strategy